didillysquat/reefMapMaker/README.md

 A new environment called reefMapMaker_env (change this name to whatever you like) can be created with reefMapMaker installed using the following single command:

-`conda create --name reefMapMaker_env -c didillysquat -c coda-forge reefMapMaker`
+`conda create --name reefMapMaker_env -c didillysquat -c conda-forge reefMapMaker`

 You will then need to activate the environment